 The scope of work of EY will include, but is not limited to, the following requirements:

 - Assemble feedback from OPTN members and volunteers about the regional structure

 - Evaluate current Regional structure and process in supporting policy development consistent with the OPTN Final Rule

-- Develop recommendations for changes to the regional structure that could results in more effective OPTN governance
+- Develop recommendations for changes to the regional structure that could result in more effective OPTN governance

 - Develop a risk register and risk mitigation strategy for each recommendation

 - Deliver informed recommendations to the OPTN Board of Directors

 - Engage and review process requirements with HRSA throughout the evaluation process